zhnagchulan/CV_paper/README.md

 # CV_paper
-some classic paper of cv
+some classical paper of cv